beasrodrigues24/beasrodrigues24/README.md

 ## About Me ⚡
 - 👋 I'm Beatriz Rodrigues 🇵🇹.
-- 📚 I have a bachelor's degree in Software Engineering and I'm starting my master's currently.
+- 📚 I have a bachelor's degree in Software Engineering and I'm finishing my master's (currently writing my thesis).
 - 📫 To contact me, you can add me on Discord: bsr24#8186, or use one of the following options:

 [![LinkedIn badge](https://img.shields.io/badge/-beasrodrigues24-black?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/beasrodrigues24)